EnContext/nodebb-theme-encontext/README.md

 ### Environment setup

+1. Install VirtualBox
-1. Install Vagrant
+2. Install Vagrant
-2. Run `vagrant up` in this directory.
+3. Run `vagrant up` in this directory.
 This will provision an Ubuntu 20 VM with NodeBB installed under the `/usr/src/app`.
-3. Run `vagrant ssh` to connect to the VM.
+4. Run `vagrant ssh` to connect to the VM.
-4. Setup NodeBB by running:
+5. Setup NodeBB by running:
 ```
 cd /usr/src/app
 ./nodebb setup
 ```
-5. Create a symbolic link from this folder to `node_modules` on the VM.
+6. Create a symbolic link from this folder to `node_modules` on the VM.
 This will allow you to edit this theme locally and automatically share the updates with the VM:
 ```
 ln -fs /vagrant /usr/src/app/node_modules/nodebb-theme-encontext
 ```